 If you haven’t ever bought any rangefinders before, you might not know what makes a good rangefinder.
 There are quite a few different things that you need to consider.
 This is especially true when you’re trying to find the best golf rangefinder for under 300 dollars.

 To clear your doubts and show you which features matter, we have made this section.
 In this section, you’ll find all the information you need to separate just average rangefinders from the best ones that you can buy.

-The reason that you are using a rangefinder is to get precise and accurate information about the distance between and your target.
+You are using a rangefinder to get precise and accurate information about the distance between and your target.
 If your rangefinder is not accurate enough or precise enough to give a solid number, then why would you even use that rangefinder?

 That’s why the most important criteria when looking at a rangefinder is it should be precise.
 The maximum variability that a rangefinder should have is ideally less than a yard.
 Anything more than that can completely throw your shots off from the target.

 You also want your rangefinder to be able to pick out the correct target.
 There is no use to the rangefinder’s accuracy if it measures the distance to the wrong target.